ajipelumi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 11-lists is a script that list files of a set of directories.

 The file 12-file_type is a script that prints the type of a file.

+The file 13-symbolic_link is a script that creates a symbolic link.